 Burdock may improve symptoms of diabetes.
 In a 2019 study, there was evidence to show that the polysaccharides in burdock help regulate blood fats.
 It has also been shown to help regulate glucose homeostasis and improve oxidative stress.

 Burdock root is known to be a powerhouse of antioxidants.
 Some of these include quercetin, luteolin, and phenolic acids.
 The root of the plant also contains flavonoids or phytochemicals.
-Antioxidants protect cells in the body from damage due to free radicals, and can help treat and prevent a number of different health conditions.
+Antioxidants protect cells in the body from damage due to free radicals and can help treat and prevent several different health conditions.
 Antioxidants are also known for their ability to benefit the skin and improve signs of aging.